story75/toasty-engine/packages/loader/README.md

 <!-- automd:badges color="yellow" name="@toasty-engine/loader" license codecov no-npmDownloads -->
 <!-- /automd -->

 A utility package for loading assets in game development.
-This package provides simple tools for loading textures and fonts for use in WebGPU games.
+This package provides simple tools for loading textures and fonts for use in games.

 ## Features